DestinyCS0608/CSC120-FinalProject/cheatsheet.md

 ## INTRODUCTION
 Welcome to the Boba Game!
-Here are the following commands to interact with the game.
+Here are the commands to interact with the game.

 ## COMMANDS